tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

  \
 This works since `increment()` has `self` as a non-tensor argument, and a new trace will be created for each value of `self`.
 However, if variables are created in a method, we want to allow a new set of variables for every instantiation of `self`.
-You get this behavior by using `@tf.method`:

 ```python